dipjerry/AI-project/readme.md

 ### Usage

 The `alpha_beta` function in the provided code implements the Alpha-Beta Pruning algorithm.
 It takes a game tree node, depth, alpha, beta, and a boolean indicating whether it's the maximizing player's turn.
 The function returns the optimal value of the game tree.
+To use the Alpha-Beta Pruning algorithm:

+1. Create a game tree structure with nodes representing different game states.

+2. Set the initial alpha and beta values.

+3. Set the depth limit for the search.

+4. Call the `alpha_beta` function with the root node, depth limit, alpha, beta, and the maximizing player flag.

+5. The function will return the optimal value of the game tree.

 ## Dependencies